-After a night’s rest, we woke up early in Saturday morning.
-It was a very cold night for me, and I’ve to admit that I didn’t sleep soundly last night.
-Heinz, upon seeing me, advised me to wear pajama or training pack for sleep as jeans can act as conductor of the cold temperature.
-The girls are awake too, in full dress.
+After a pleasant overnight rest, we woke up early in one chilly Saturday morning.
+That night has been a very cold one for me, and I’ve to admit that I didn’t sleep soundly last night.
+Heinz, upon learning about that, advised me to wear pajama or training pack for sleep as jeans can act as conductor of the cold temperature.
+I notice the girls are awaken too, in full dress of course.

 Typical continental breakfast menu.

 While waiting for the girls to complete the chores, Heinz and I head to the nearby Coles supermarket.
 Heinz wants to buy some provisions and also some tool to help him for this trip.
-I can’t recall what did I buy back then, but I marveled the sheer size of the supermarket.
-It was probably twice or 3 time the Coles supermarket near Shiraj’s house.
+I can’t recall what did we buy back then, but I marveled the sheer size of the supermarket.
+It was probably twice or 3 time the Coles supermarket in North Perth.

 The interior of Coles in Bunbury.
 This photo was taken recently, not in 1997.

 Upon returning back to our motel, we picked up the girls (who have completed the cleaning and packing up their belongings).
 This time they have changed their clothing into much even more minimal clothing.
 I can’t recall what Maria wore at that time, but all I remember was Denise wore blue sleeveless shirt, black short pants, and slipper.
-She can also be seen wearing a bikini underneath her clothing.
+She also wore bikini underneath her clothing.

-We drove to the Bunbury beach crossing the town center.
+Upon checking out, we drove to the Bunbury beach and crossing the town center.
 Bunbury is the second largest metropolitan area in West Australia outside Perth.
 If you think Perth is quiet, Bunbury is even quieter.
 On Sunday morning, there are very few people around.
-The town center is virtually deserted.
+The town center was nearly deserted.